AmeraSaad/marketplace-e-commerce/README.md

 - **Product Slider**: A dynamic slider showcasing selected products with auto-scrolling and manual navigation.
 - **Interactive Product Cards**: Cards that reveal action buttons (Add to Cart, etc.) on hover.

-## Installation

-Follow these steps to get the project up and running locally.

 # Live Demo

 Check out the live demo of the project [here](https://marketplace-e-commerce-lfyiqaqrh-amerasaads-projects.vercel.app/).